FarronF/limerick-council-meetings/meetings/2021/09/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 6th July 2021.md

 a report be prepared outlining the full breakdown of where exactly the current

-expenditure of €177,585.50 was spent given the original estimate for the works was in--- 2
+expenditure of €177,585.50 was spent given the original estimate for the works was in
+---
+2

 the region of €40,000 together with the consultancy cost to date.
 Councillor Sheahan